AI Development

 Write an inference script

-On the ALPON, write a minimal Python script that loads the model and runs one inference pass.
+On the ALPON X5 AI, write a minimal Python script that loads the model and runs one inference pass.
 Save it as infer.py.

 infer.py python